simoninireland/epydemic/doc/sis.rst

 Dynamical states
 ----------------

-SIS simulation places nodes into one of three compartments:
+SIS simulation places nodes into one of two compartments:

 .. autoattribute:: SIS.SUSCEPTIBLE

 .. autoattribute:: SIS.INFECTED

+There is an extra event recorded when a node recovers and returns to being susceptible.

+.. autoattribute:: SIS.RECOVERED

 Parameters